When you visit us in person

 A member of the Front of House team will ask you to display your e-ticket on your phone, which will be scanned.

-We also recommend and request that you wear your face covering (unless you have a medical exemption – you can download a mask exemption badge for your phone to help our Front of House team), your temperature will be checked using our thermal temperature scanner and you’ll be able to sanitise your hands at one of our sensor-operated hand sanitising stations.
+We also recommend and request that you wear your face covering (unless you have a medical exemption – you can download a mask exemption badge for your phone to help our Front of House team).

 For your comfort and security, you may have your bag checked.
 We appreciate your patience and understanding while these are taking place.

-If you need the loo, you’ll be directed to either the basement or top floor loos, depending on where you are seated, via our one-way system through the building.
+If you need the loo, you’ll be directed to either the basement or top floor loos, depending on where you are seated.
 You’ll also be able to order or collect your pre-ordered drinks before taking your seat in the auditorium from your specified collection point.

 Once seated, we’ll ask that you switch your phone to aeroplane mode (photography and filming inside the auditorium is prohibited).